Parent page: Altium On-Prem Enterprise Server

 Select the menu on the Designs page (Projects) and choose from the available Processes to initiate an activity for the currently selected project.
 Complete the required fields and options in the following process form windows, and then start the process ().
 Depending on the Process Workflow that has been invoked, a following step may need to be submitted () to prepare the data for review.

-Workflow Tasks are then created for the user, or users, assigned to the Activity.
-A task that applies to a signed in user will appear in their Tasks page, where it can be acted upon to progress the Workflow to its next stage.
+Workflow Tasks are then created for the user, or users, assigned to the activity.
+A task that applies to a signed in user will appear in the Tasks page, where it can be acted upon to progress the Workflow to its next stage.

-Note that when an Activity has been assigned to a Role Group –
+Note that if an activity has been assigned to a Role group –

 Workspace Project Functions